Data-Driven Marketing: Definition & How To Do It

 • Behavioral Data: This goes beyond demographics and looks at how customers interact with your brand.
 Here's what to consider:

 • Website Behavior: Use website analytics to segment users based on their browsing activity.
-This could include pages visited, time spent on specific content, and what they download.
+This could include pages visited, time spent on specific content, and downloads.
 For instance, you can target website visitors who viewed product demos with retargeting ads offering free trials.

 • Purchase History: Analyze customer purchase history to identify buying patterns and preferences.
-You can then segment customers based on what they bought in the past and recommend relevant products or services.
+You can then segment customers based on their past purchases and recommend relevant products or services.

 • Email Engagement: Track how subscribers interact with your email marketing campaigns and its lead magnets.
 Analyze data and segment audiences based on open rates, click-through rates, and what types of content they engage with most.